mamelmahdy/fullstack-nanodegree-vm/README.md

 First setup the linux-based virtual machine [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)

-You will need to bring the vagrant machine up and ssh into it, so in a terminal or git bash within the vagrant folder of the project directory run as follows
+You will need to bring the vagrant machine up and SSH into it, so in a terminal or git bash within the vagrant folder of the project directory run as follows

 ```